Part 6: Tasks

 Set Allocation Parameters

 Clicking on the Allocation row will expand the Allocation Parameters.
-Here you can enter details about how allocations should be handled in the plan.
-The options you see will be based upon the plan specifications (for example, if matching is not permitted in the underlying plan specifications, then options for matching allocations will be grayed out and you will not be able to select from them).
+Here you can enter details about how allocations should be handled in the plan and the necessary allocation formula(s).
+The options you see will be based upon the plan specifications (for example, if matching is not permitted in the underlying plan specifications, then options for matching allocations will not be available for selection).

 Allocation Overrides